crocs-muni/ECTester/README.md

         ┣ NOK ━ Allocated Signature(ALG_ECDSA_SHA_384) object                                  ┃ FAILURE   ┃    0 ms ┃  fail (NO_SUCH_ALG, 0x0003)
         ┗ NOK ━ Allocated Signature(ALG_ECDSA_SHA_512) object                                  ┃ FAILURE   ┃    0 ms ┃  fail (NO_SUCH_ALG, 0x0003)

+#### Legend
+ - Some general information about the test suite and card is output first, test data follows after.
+ - The **OK**/**NOK** values on the left represent the complete evaluated result of a test, as a test can be expected to succeed or fail, this is different than the values on the right:
+   - **SUCCESS**: Is **OK**, the test was expected to pass and it did.
+   - **FAILURE**: Is **NOK**, the test was expected to pass, but it did not.
+   - **UXSUCCESS**: Is **NOK**, the test was expected to fail, but it did not.
+   - **XFAILURE**: Is **OK**, the test was expected to fail, and it did.
+   - **ERROR**: Is **NOK** an unexpected error during testing arose.
+ - The tests can be compounded into compound tests, which are visible as a tree of tests and sub-tests.
+ - The duration of non-compound tests is shown in the third column, this is a rough estimate, measured from before the APDU is sent, to just after the response is received.
+ - The cause of the test result, is shown in the last column, for non-compound tests, these are JavaCard(or custom) status words, from operations done on the card.

 If you are interested in testing support for other JavaCard algorithms, please visit JCAlgTester project: https://github.com/crocs-muni/JCAlgTest